Leeralim/Ocean/README.md

 ## Description

 This program is made for hydrological scientists to work with a database of hydrological information.
-After research reises, scientists bring PRS files (in fact, this is a regular text file), which contains various meteorological information, chemical parameters and temperature, sea water salinity.
-These files need to be processed and entered into the database.
+After research reises, scientists bring PRS files, which contains various meteorological information, chemical parameters and temperature, sea water salinity.
+These files need to be processed, checked and entered into the database.

-### PRS-file
+### What is PRS-files?

+In essence, this is a regular text file that needs to be parsed:
 ![image](https://github.com/Leeralim/Ocean/assets/49206103/ee778601-93df-497f-8f68-3bcc5d3573c8)

 After entering the data into the database, scientists can make queries on ships and flights and upload the resulting sample to a CSV format for further work with information.

+## Functionality

+The user can:
+  1. Open PRS-files
+  2. Process PRS-files
+  3. Check PRS-files for errors (for example, the occurrence of an oxygen (O2) content parameter in a certain range)
+  4. Upload the received processing result to CSV format
+  5. Load the processed data into the database
+  6. Unload data from the database by several parameters (ship, number of reis) and standard sections in the sea (Barents, Norway and etc.).